 - Cities – Who have PSERS positions, except for the cities of Seattle, Tacoma and Spokane

 - Counties – Who have PSERS positions

-- State - Department of Corrections; Parks and Recreation Commission; Gambling Commission; State Patrol; and Liquor Control Board
+- State - Department of Corrections; Parks and Recreation Commission; Gambling Commission; State Patrol; and Liquor and Cannabis Board

 - State Elective position employers